modelscope/agentscope/docs/sphinx_doc/source/tutorial/206-prompt.md

 # Prompt Engine

 **Prompt** is a crucial component in interacting with language models, especially when seeking to generate specific types of outputs or guide the model toward desired behaviors.
+AgentScope allows developers to customize prompts according to their needs, and provides the `PromptEngine` class to simplify the process of crafting prompts for large language models (LLMs).
 This tutorial will guide you through the use of the `PromptEngine` class, which simplifies the process of crafting prompts for LLMs.

-## Understanding the `PromptEngine` Class
+## About `PromptEngine` Class

 The `PromptEngine` class provides a structured way to combine different components of a prompt, such as instructions, hints, dialogue history, and user inputs, into a format that is suitable for the underlying language model.

 ### Key Features of PromptEngine

 - **Model Compatibility**: It works with any `ModelWrapperBase` subclass.
-- **Shrink Policy**: It offers two policies for handling prompts that exceed the maximum length: `ShrinkPolicy.TRUNCATE` to simply truncate the prompt, and `ShrinkPolicy.SUMMARIZE` to summarize part of the dialog history to save space.
 - **Prompt Type**: It supports both string and list-style prompts, aligning with the model's preferred input format.

 ### Initialization